 Who we are

-Picton Dawn Chorus is an Incorporated Society, set up by a group of passionate Picton residents with the aim of controlling introduced predators in order to restore our native bird life.
+Picton Dawn Chorus is an Incorporated Society, set up by a group of passionate Picton residents with the aim of restoring our native bird life by controlling introduced predators.
 Sadly, with the introduction of countless pest mammals, many of our forests have fallen silent.
 Our efforts focus on the most damaging pests which include rodents (rats and mice), mustelids (weasels, stoats and ferrets) and possums.

 The Society is committed to using humane and environmentally sensitive methods of predator control.
-With the guidance of our Operational Plan our target area has been split in to four stages:
+With the guidance of our Operational Plan our target area (4,815 ha) has been split in to four stages:

 1) Victoria Domain 3) The Wedge